Escanor4323/Spotify-w-Circle-of-Fifths/README.md

 ## Troubleshooting

-If you encounter an error related to song information retrieval, ensure that the song name and artist name are correctly formatted.
+If you encounter an error related to song information retrieval or image processing, ensure that the song name and artist name are correctly formatted and the image file is accessible.
 If reading from a file, ensure each line is formatted as `song_name  artist_name`.

 ## Contribution